Python Tutorials

 Note: I just regurgitated the original script (first one) and then riffed on it for the second one.
 The Author of Pinboard provided a sample in the documentation.
 Check that out too!

-Automate Feed Extraction and Posting it to Twitter
+Automate Feed Extraction and Posting It to Twitter

 I wrote a small Python script to automate feed extraction and posting it to Twitter.
 The feed?
 My feed burner feed for this site.
 The script is super simple and uses the Twython Pandas, and Feedparser libraries.
 The rest, I believe, comes stock with your Python 3 installation.